+Jenna will then email the form to mashsecure@devon.gcsx.gov.uk

-- 1. Explain to the young person/parent carer what action they are required to take.
-This would in the first instance be informing the Director/DSL (Jenna Grace or if unavailable Cara Stratford/ Nic George) The young person/parent carer also needs to know that if the Designated Safeguarding Lead has grounds to believe that the young person is suffering from harm or abuse, this must be reported as below.
-It is vital to reassure the young person/parent carer that this is a caring procedure, designed for their protection.
-This is not a punishment. - 2.
-Staff need to document the information on CPOMS asap (see 6.4 below) and or call Jenna/Cara/ Nic if urgent.If staff believe that urgent action is needed because, for example, a child is in immediate danger or needs accommodation, Jenna /Cara/ Nic will phone the MASH on 0345 155 1071 and give as much information as they can, however staff may need to be present to support this call.
-The information will be passed immediately to a social care manager who will decide the action needed and will normally respond within one hour.
-Jenna/ Cara / Nic must follow up the telephone call by sending a completed referral from to the MASH within 48 hours.
+If staff believe that urgent action is needed because, for example, a child is in immediate danger or needs accommodation, Jenna /Cara/ Vicky will phone MASH on 0345 155 1071 and give as much information as she can, staff may need to be present to support this call.
+The information will be passed immediately to a manager who will decide the action needed and will normally respond within one hour.
+Jenna/ Cara / Vicky must follow up the telephone call by sending a completed referral from to the MASH within 48 hours.
 They will email the form to mashsecure@devon.gcsx.gov.uk

-Jenna/ Cara / Nic will also liaise with parent/carers where appropriate.
+Jenna/ Cara / Vicky will also liaise with parent/carers where appropriate.